ostracod/breadbase/README.md

 }
 ```

 Refers to a range of elements in the parent sequence starting at `startIndex` in the given direction. `startIndex` is inclusive, and has a default value of zero.
-The default value of `direction` is `forward`. `SeqElemsSelector` may behave in one of three ways:
+The default value of `direction` is `"forward"`. `SeqElemsSelector` may behave in one of three ways:

 * If `endIndex` is provided, the selector returns elements between `startIndex` and `endIndex`. `endIndex` is exclusive.
 * If `maxAmount` is provided, the selector returns up to `maxAmount` elements starting at `startIndex`.